-If you feel the urge to scale a cliff face but don’t know how to do it safely, we’ve got you covered.
+We’ve got you covered if you feel the urge to scale a cliff face but don’t know how to do it safely.
 Here’s our comprehensive checklist of the rock climbing equipment you need.

 Climbing ropes are the single most important piece of rock climbing equipment.
 There are only a couple of instances in which a climber wouldn’t need them:

-- When they’re bouldering—typically climbing no more than around 15ft, with a crashmat underneath for safety.
+- when they’re bouldering—typically climbing no more than 15ft, with a crashmat underneath for safety

-- When they’re free soloing, which only a fraction of climbers worldwide even pursue, such is the risk.
+- when they’re free soloing, which only a fraction of climbers worldwide even pursue

-For every other type of climbing, ropes are an essential part of the sport.
-In tandem with proper use of your harness, carabiners, belay device, quickdraws, and cams, climbing ropes will save your life if you slip or fall off the rock face.
+Ropes are an essential part of the sport for every other type of climbing.
+With proper use of your harness, carabiners, belay device, quickdraws, and cams, climbing ropes will save your life if you slip or fall off the rock face.

 It isn’t enough to own climbing ropes, though.
-You also need to know how they function and work with the associated apparatus.
+You must also know how they function and work with the associated apparatus.
 Most indoor bouldering gyms or climbing centres have dedicated belay systems for rope climbing and offer tutorials so you can get to grips with them.

 Once you become more experienced and want to buy your own rope, there are several factors you need to consider.
 For example: